 - NSP supports the appointment of an agricultural producer as a CFTC commissioner. - NSP supports continued efforts to educate producers about futures, options and other pricing alternatives and market liquidity.

 General Domestic Policy

-- NSP supports the continuation of USDA as a cabinet- level department and believes it should be the lead agency in all federal programs, policies or regulations affecting farmers. - NSP believes that USDA should not include income from off-farm sources when reporting farm income. - NSP supports greater empowerment of FSA and NRCS state and county committees to adapt national programs to local needs.
+NSP supports the continuation of USDA as a cabinetlevel department and believes it should be the lead agency in all federal programs, policies or regulations affecting farmers.